Directed Networks with a Differentially Private Bi-degree Sequence: Estimation from a differentially private bi-degree sequence

 \subsection{Differential privacy}

-As mentioned in the introduction section, network data containing sensitive individuals' and their relationships' information can not be directly made public due to privacy concerns.
-To guarantee the confidence information not be disclosed, they must be carefully treated before being made public.
-A simple method to deal with the privacy problem is the anonymization technique by removing identifiers from a network and releasing an anonymized isomorphic network, but it had been demonstrated that it is easy to attack [e.g., \cite{Backstrom:Dwork:Kleinberg:2011,Narayanan:Shmatikov:2009}].

-\cite{Dwork:Mcsherry:Nissim:Smith:2006} develop a rigorous definition of differential privacy (DP) to achieve privacy protection.
-DP is a randomized data releasing mechanism that defines a conditional probability distribution on outputs with a restriction when an input is given.
-Let $\epsilon$ be a positive real number and $Q(\cdot|\cdot)$ be a conditional probability distribution with a dataset $D$ as the input.
-Let $\mathcal{S}$ denote the image of $Q$.
-The data releasing mechanism $Q$ is $\epsilon$-differentially private if for any two neighboring datasets $D_1$ and $D_2$ that differ on a single element (i.e., the data of one person), and all subsets $S$ of $\mathcal{S}$,
+Consider an original database $D$ containing a set of records of $n$ individuals.
+We focus on mechanisms that take $D$ as input and output a sanitized database $S=(S_1, \ldots, S_k)$ for public use.
+The size of $S$ may not be the same as $D$.
+A randomized data releasing mechanism $Q(\cdot|D)$ defines a conditional probability distribution on outputs $S$ given $D$.
+Let $\epsilon$ be a positive real number and $\mathcal{S}$ denote the sample space of $Q$.
+The data releasing mechanism $Q$ is \emph{$\epsilon$-differentially private} if for any two neighboring databases $D_1$ and $D_2$ that differ on a single element (i.e., the data of one person), and all measurable subsets $B$ of $\mathcal{S}$ [\cite{Dwork:Mcsherry:Nissim:Smith:2006}],

 The privacy parameter $\epsilon$ is chosen by the data curator administering the privacy policy and is public, which controls the trade-off between privacy and utility.
 Smaller value of $\epsilon$ means more privacy protection.